josephryan/Mnemiopsis_muscle/README.md

 # Mnemiopsis_muscle

+### 01-GO

+details of gene ontology (GO) analsyes

 ### commands.md

-Commands used in these analyses
+Commands used for all other analyses